Three Indian students crushed by train while taking selfies

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-New Delhi: Three college students were killed by an express train Tuesday while taking photos of themselves on a track in India, the country with the world´s worst record for selfie deaths.
+NEW DELHI: Three college students were killed by an express train on Tuesday while taking photos of themselves on a track in India, the country with the world’s worst record for selfie deaths.

 Comments